 It is an essential enabler for understanding other people’s perspectives and for thinking creatively.

-2. To support social and emotional development
+2. Pretend Play can support personal, social and emotional development

 When a child engages in pretend or imaginative play, by pretending to be different characters or by controlling objects in their own way and observing the result, they are essentially experimenting with the social and emotional roles of life.

 It’s about learning who they are as individuals and how they fit into the world around them, how the world works and how to walk in somebody else’s shoes.

 They develop empathy and learn how to co-operate, to become responsible and how to share responsibility.

 All young children have moments of selfishness and this is normal (it’s all about survival!).
 With maturity and opportunities for experimental pretend play, children begin to recognise and learn how to respond positively towards other people’s feelings.

 Think of a role play situation where children are playing together.
 They have to agree on a topic and negotiate roles and rules.
 All of this requires co-operation, collaboration and an understanding of others.

 The idea of “theory of mind”, an awareness that a person’s thoughts, opinions and feelings may be different from our own, and that we are all capable of taking on different perspectives, is closely linked to pretend play.